KemenesT/SILViA/README.md

-The function `plot_profiles()` creates a “profiles.pdf” file in the desired directory where each page contains plots for 6 variables recorded by a CTD in a single cast: sound velocity, temperature, salinity, density, conductivity, and either chlorohpyll-a or turbidity.
+The function `plot_profiles()` creates a “profiles.pdf” file in the desired directory where each page contains plots for 6 variables recorded by a CTD in a single cast: sound velocity, temperature, salinity, density, conductivity, and either chlorophyll-a or turbidity.

 Additionally, it outputs the data-frame with labeled incongruents used to create these plots.
 This means that you can use `plot_profiles()`